neurotroph/ReplicationBF/README.md

 ```

 ## References
+* Harms, C. (in press).
+A Bayes Factor for Replications of ANOVA Results. *The American Statistician*.
+Retrieved from http://arxiv.org/abs/1611.09341
 * Verhagen, J., & Wagenmakers, E.-J. (2014).
 Bayesian tests to quantify the result of a replication attempt.
 Journal of Experimental Psychology: General, 143(4), 1457–1475. http://doi.org/10.1037/a0036731
-* Harms, C. (2018).
-A Bayes Factor for Replications of ANOVA Results. *arXiv pre-print*.
-Retrieved from http://arxiv.org/abs/1611.09341